 To celebrate the festive period, we commission a designer to create a Christmas tree for the Museum's Grand Entrance.
 These unique installations range from lavishly decorated real trees to hand-crafted twists on the tradition.
-Relive the magic of V&A Christmas trees past as we count down to the unveiling of this year's tree, designed by StudioXAG.
+Relive the magic of V&A Christmas trees past and discover 2016's tree, designed by StudioXAG.

 Ceremony, Gareth Pugh

 Gareth Pugh is a British fashion designer renowned for his wearable sculptures and reinvention of luxury.
 His tree, Ceremony, echoed his radical take on form and construction, while still referencing the traditional shape of an evergreen Christmas tree.
 Constructed using wood, fabric, acrylic and LED lights, a group of tiered pyramids in mirrored gold, rising up four metres, surrounded a central beacon of light.
 Pugh aimed, “to provide a moment of reflection”, with a tree that referenced both an abstract nativity and the coming together of communities during the festive season.

 The V&A is a true British icon and a guardian of our cultural heritage.
 It was an honour to be invited to take part in its festive celebrations.

 Red Velvet Tree of Love, English Eccentrics